 The hand must be prepared to write between 2.5-3.5 years of age, and the child needs certain manual and mental skills to master this critical skill.
 The ability to hold a pencil, trace a line, perform lightness of touch, and adapt the movement of the hand in an available space are all needed in order to begin writing.
 These skills are enhanced through various materials in other areas across the Montessori classroom, such as practical life grasping work, and sensorial knobbed cylinders, as well as sandpaper letters and metal insets from the language area.
 The grasp of words, the ability to visualize corresponding letter shapes, express ideas, and the order in which to present those ideas are all necessary mental skills that are developed over time through these activities.

 Both the eyes and ears will also need to be trained prior to reading.
 Matching work refines visual acuity, rhyming work refines aural acuity, opposites and positional work define purpose and space – all of these materials are pre-reading activities.
 Encoding, or recognizing the sounds within words and their order, comes before reading, as well.
 The moveable alphabet is a tool used to build words, beginning with three letter phonetic ones, or CVC words, (consonant, vowel, consonant).
+Reading is more complex than writing.
+The student has to phonetically sound out each word (letter sounds rather than names are taught to make this process easier), as well as synthesize sounds to make a word, and interpret the word’s meaning.Â

 Mechanical reading (sounding out a word and comprehending it) is step one in the reading process.
 Total reading is next; it is divided into two parts: level 1 involves phonetic reading, while level 2 begins with phonograms (two letters making one sound: ‘sh’, ‘oy’, etc) and leads into sentence commands, definition, spelling, and dictation.

 The Montessori language curriculum teaches to the individual student, and focuses on problem solving.
 It is process oriented, strength-based, and encourages independent learning.
-Every area within a Montessori classroom is alive with language to take advantage of the sensitive period for language, which is longer than most other periods of development in a young student.
+Every area within a Montessori classroom is alive with language to take advantage of the sensitive period for language, which is longer than most other periods of development in a young student.Â

 Learning math and language skills is not limited to classroom time; there are many enriching and fun activities that families can do to build these skills.
 Cooking and basic food prep are great ways to incorporate newfound math skills, as are various card games.
 Reading daily to your child, having discussions and verbal exchanges, playing I Spy (or more advanced games such as Upwords or Boggle for readers) and singing songs that rhyme and/or are repetitive are just a handful of ways in which to augment the language skills your child is learning at school daily.

-For more information about how Children’s Manor & Magnet Montessori Schools can impact your child’s education and future, you can learn more about CMMS & schedule a tour or visit us at an upcoming open house
+For more information about how Children’s Manor & Magnet Montessori Schools can impact your child’s education and future, you can learn more about CMMS & schedule a tour or visit us at an upcoming open house.